omonville

 1943 Jean-Paul Sartre (Paris, 1905 - 1980) publishes L'Être et le Néant: Essai d'ontologie phénoménologique (approximate translation: Being & Nothingness: An Essay on Phenomenological Ontology) where he explores the perception of phenomena by the possibility of negation, or absence.

-1943 Thomas Francis (1900 - 1969) and his student Jonas Edward Salk (1914 - 1995) develop a formalin-killed-virus vaccine against type A and B influenza.
+1943 Thomas Francis (1900 - 1969) and his student Jonas Edward Salk (1914 - 1995) develop a formalin-killed-virus vaccine against type A and type B influenza.

-1943 Hofmann accidentally ingests some of the lysergic acid he had synthesized through his fingertips on April 16 and discovers its hallucinogenic properties.
+1943 Hofmann accidentally ingests through his fingertips some of the lysergic acid he had synthesized on April 16 and discovers its hallucinogenic properties.
 Three days later, Hofmann deliberately consumes 250 µg of LSD, and experiences far more intense effects.
 This is followed by a series of self-experiments conducted by Hofmann and his colleagues.

 1943 Vladimir Prelog (Sarajevo, Bosnia, 1906 - 1998) succeeds in degrading cinchotoxine to optically active homo-meroquinene and reconstructing quinotoxine, a precursor of quinine from this degradation product.

-1943 Kenneth Craik (1914 -1945) publishes The Nature of Explanation in which he proposes bold ideas about the structure of the mind while comparing it to what machines could do, well before a similar reflection by Turing.
+1943 Kenneth James William Craik (1914 -1945) publishes The Nature of Explanation in which he proposes bold ideas about the structure of the mind while comparing it to what machines could do, well before a similar reflection by Turing.

 1943 Warren S McCulloch (1898 - 1969) and Walter H Pitts (1923 - 1969) publish A logical calculus of the ideas immanent in nervous activity, where they publish the first example of conceptual neuronal networks.
 They further claim that the brain can be modelled as a network of logical operators on a Turing machine.
 This marks the beginning of models and theories which led to the use of computational metaphors and Boolean functions in the study of cognition as well as the flourishing field of neuronal networks.

-1943-1947 Luis Federico Leloir (Paris, France, 1906 - Buenos Aires, Argentina, 1987) and Juan Maria Muñoz (?-?) demonstrate fatty acid oxidation in cell-free liver systems.
+1943-1947 Luis Federico Leloir (Paris, France, 1906 - Buenos Aires, Argentina, 1987) and Juan Mauricio Muñoz (? - ?) demonstrate fatty acid oxidation in cell-free liver systems.

 1944 Erwin Schrödinger (Vienna, 1887 - Vienna, 1961) publishes What is life? a book of reflection that triggered interest for biology at the molecular level for 30 years and was extremely influential in the birth of Molecular Biology.
 His most famous inspiration was that of the "aperiodic crystal" meant to represent the matter of heredity.
 Also, in line with the concern of his time he poses the problem of Biology in terms of a fight against degradation of all things.